AshvinRamgo/UEFA-Discord-Bot/README.md

 - /matchevents: Displays the Events of the latest Match.

 NOTE: <br>
-API obtained from: https://live-score-api.com <br>
+The API used was obtained from: https://live-score-api.com <br>
-API_KEY and API_SECRET is unique to each user and expires after 15 days. <br>
+The API_KEY and API_SECRET is unique to each user and expires after 15 days.
 Hence sign in and renewal is required to obtain another key. <br>
-If key is expired, its working implementation can be seen in the video uploaded (see below)  <br>
+If key is expired, it's working implementation can be seen in the video uploaded (see below)  <br>

 Code in Action: <br>